-Shaunak is among a slowly growing but still elite coterie of documentary filmmakers putting India on the world map.
-A steady rise is evident, with films like Writing With Fire, House of Secrets: The Burari Deaths capturing mainstream audiences from around the world.
+Shaunak is among a slowly growing but still small coterie of documentary filmmakers putting India on the world map.
+A steady rise is evident, with films like Writing With Fire and House of Secrets: The Burari Deaths capturing mainstream audiences from around the world.
 “I say this with guarded optimism but I think the Indian non-fiction circuit has fared better over the last few years than the fiction films,” Shaunak says, in an exclusive interview with Global Indian.
 Shaunak’s 2015 debut documentary, Cities of Sleep, was shown at over 25 international festivals and won six awards.

 The world of narratives and storytelling